 Let Us Not Become WearyOthers, Food

-In Canada we have so much food – we have so much food, that we throw it away!
+In Canada we have so much food.
+We have so much food that we throw it away!
 We have these gigantic grocery stores, shelves packed with food of all varieties, tastes and pleasures.
 We may go two or more times per week to the grocery store to buy our preferred food to feed our families.
-I always felt it was my job as a mom to pick out the best food for my little people – I was a happy parent, picking out fresh produce for my growing family.
+I always felt it was my job as a mom to pick out the best food for my little people.
+I was a happy parent, picking out fresh produce for my growing family.
 I loved the vibrant colours, the fresh smells, the variety!
 I would bring it all home and organize the food in my kitchen and make it all available for my family to appreciate.

-I feel so overwhelmed!
+But I also feel so overwhelmed!